 आज का संकल्प, कल की सुरक्षा

-India is among the fastest growing countries in the world in terms of digitization and technological advancement.
-Over the past few years, the Indian government has employed several programmes and schemes to ensure the proper fulfilment of the infrastructural requirements to facilitate such growth.
+India is among the fastest-growing countries in the world in terms of digitization and technological advancement.
+Over the past few years, the Indian government has employed several programs and schemes to ensure the proper fulfillment of the infrastructural requirements to facilitate such growth.
 However, with rapid technological development and increased use of the internet comes the growing risk of cybercrimes.
 This has generated a huge demand for a proper cybersecurity framework.

 The two most important growth parameters that determine the strength of cybersecurity infrastructure are security and sustainability.
 The current cybersecurity landscape of India needs to evolve in tandem with the increasing rate of cybercrimes.
 Recognizing this need, the Indian government has rolled out initiatives such as Cyber Surakhsit Bharat, Cyber Jagrukta Divas, Cyber Suraksha Kendra, etc., to support the growth and development of the country’s cybersecurity infrastructure.

-The government also observed that 60% of the cyber crime complaints are related to financial fraud.
+The government also observed that 60% of cybercrime complaints are related to financial fraud.
 To address the situation, the MHA launched the Citizen Financial Cyber Fraud Reporting & Management System (CFCFRMS), which will act as an immediate response mechanism for stopping and preventing the theft of funds by threat actors.
-In addition, the government recognizes the fact that human negligence and lack of awareness amongst employees are the prominent causes of cybercrimes in the country.
+In addition, the government recognizes the fact that human negligence and lack of awareness among employees are the prominent causes of cybercrimes in the country.
 To address this issue, the Cyber Jagrukta Divas initiative was launched by the Ministry of Home Affairs.

 So, here is all you need to know about this promising initiative.

 What is Cyber Jagrukta Divas?